x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

         addend = 1
 ```

+The encoding that x64dbg uses for these register change positions is incredible, because when a binary trace data block changes all registers, all entries in the array before decoding are just a bunch of zeros.
+Yes, `0`s...

+This means that compression is trivial, as you can just compress the data by specifying what data was there.
+Say, a `0`.
+And then appending the number of times that data should have existed previously in the stream.
+Say that there were 255 zeroes.
+You can instead encode 255 bytes as 2, `00 FF`.

 ### Tracking Instruction Execution

 To ease processing of instruction executions, I implemented a context to allow myself to track the state of the program, at least as much as is possible.